 Locations of all the above classes will be decided or will be on Zoom, depending on government restrictions.

 Contact Rafika on 087 7203665 or 01 442 1004

-At our recent breakfast on 28th January, we had the pleasure of hearing from author, speaker, life coach and mentor
+At a recent breakfast in January 2021, we had the pleasure of hearing from author, speaker, life coach and mentor